ghas-lab-templates/exercises/module-1.md

 ```
 </details>

-5. Create a branch from the `main` branch
+5. Create a branch from the `main` branch.

 <details>
     <summary>Git Commands </summary>